The Party Planning Guide

 These guys specialize in the kind of techy stuff (lighting and audio visual design) that would make the average person's head spin.
 Coincidentally, it's the behind-the-scenes stuff that has the power to make or break a special event, and they nail it every time.

 Stefanie Cove is the mastermind behind some of the most memorable goop events (our dinner with Net-a-Porter and last year’s celebration with Diane von Furstenberg), not to mention a goop staffer's wedding.
-Not only is she the managing partner at Yifat Oren & Associates—one of the most respected companies in the space—but she really is the very best planner around, with a deep rolodex of amazing vendors.
+As the owner and creative director of NYC/LA-based Stefanie Cove and Company, she really is the very best planner around, with a deep rolodex of amazing vendors.

 Mimi Brown Studio Flowers917.428.7813

 Mimi Brown's background is in fashion (she had a stint at Zac Posen before transitioning back to her floral business), and it shows.
 Her bouquets are discerningly elegant—never over-designed or fussy, kind of like you did the floral arrangements yourself...but better.

 Sure you can have a fantastic gathering without the services of Jacqueline Suskin and her old-timey typewriter, but why would you want to?
 She can set up her Poem Store virtually anywhere and will tap out beautiful, one-of-a-kind poems for guests right on the spot.

 Magbooth is kind of like the people's photo booth: Take your pick of prop and custom logos and never worry about going over some preset picture limit.
 The best part, though, is that ever rental includes an attendant, which significantly minimizes mid-party technical difficulties.